actraiser/dustlayer/README.md

  Download a tutorial to check if your setup works:

  	cd ~
-	dust tutorials # shows a list of available projects for download
+	dust tutorials # list tutorial code and select one for download

-	dust tutorials download 2 # downloads the ASM Interrupt project
 	# cd into the directory and run dust compile
 	dust compile # compiles the C64 code and runs it in the C64 Emulator